 At Eldene, the modern foreign language we choose to teach is French.
 This subject has been chosen in collaboration with all the other primary schools feeding into the main catchment secondary school, so that all children joining the school in Year 7, bring similar experiences from primary their settings in preparation for their learning of modern foreign languages at the beginning of KS3.

-- French is taught in KS2 by specialist PPA teachers (PPA Cover Ltd) using their scheme of Work.
+- French is taught in KS2 by class teachers using a scheme of work based on the National Curriculum programme of study.